Detection of lorises in the field. Eyeshine, sympatric species, search stretegies

 Slender loris babies usually cling to the mother permanently during the first weeks, unlike in Nycticebus and pottos from whom regular infant parking is reported.
 Loris babies may occasionally fall down from their mother; they will then give zic calls (short high clicking or chirping calls) which cause the mother to search for the baby and either pick it up or stay close to it until it has mounted again.
 Experience at Ruhr-University showed that babies who have fallen down repeatedly from the mother in the first two weeks after birth, utter zic calls permanently or are repeatedly torn away from the body and held at soome distance from the body by the mother usually will not be successfully reared, even if the mother carries them with her hands for longer periods, either because she has no milk and they fall down because of increasing weakness (permanent crawling about on the mother may be a sign of searching for milk) or because they were hurt during a chute and are therefore unable to cling to the mother´s fur properly.
 In one case, a two-weeks-old infant with seizures after falling down and hitting a branch was kept on electrically heated fur and fed for 24 hours until seizures and permanent zic calls stopped and was then successfully reintroduced to mother and twin sibling.
 Hawes and Ogden (in press) recommend to try supplementation of mother-reared infants with formula if the mother has got too little milk or cross-fostering (introducing infants to an other mother with milk) and early introduction of handreared infants to conspecifics.

-by humans is necessary because the mother may become extremely excited
+disturbance by humans is necessary because the mother may become

-and nervous already from hearing repeated zic calls; even sham-attacks
+extremely excited and nervous already from hearing repeated zic

-by observers, and in one case the excited mother tore the healthy twin
+and in one case the excited mother tore the healthy twin sibling

-the mother feels safer; covering the floor below with something soft below
+place where the mother feels safer; covering the floor below with

 Housing during first weeks of handrearing: